cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 A class is a collection of data and the algorithms that operate on that data.
 A class is a user-defined type, and serves as the definition of an object.
 An object is a concrete instance of a class, and all objects have an address (a location in memory).
 Since C++ is primarily an object-oriented language, objects serve as the basis for C++ programs.

 In C++, the data contained within a class are referred to as data members (or attributes).
 The algorithms that operate on that data are implemented as functions and may be defined inside or outside of the class.
-Functions defined inside of the class are member functions (or methods), and functions defined outside of the class are non-member functions.
+Functions defined inside of the class are referred to as member functions (or methods), and functions defined outside of the class are referred to as non-member functions.

 Below, we will explore idiomatic C++ class design through the example of a rational number class.
 Mathematical abstractions are ideal for demonstrating C++ class design because they provide a straightforward and intuitive representation of data and behavior.
-We will begin with the specification and encapsulation of data members, then illustrate the functionality of the class by stepping through the implemention of all member and non-member functions.
+We will begin with the data representation, then illustrate the functionality of the class by stepping through the implemention of all member and non-member functions.

 # Content